andizuend/2D_Polarity_Volatility_lumping/README.md

  | LumpedConc_1261_Medoid_08x04.txt | lists of the mass and molar concentrations as well as molar masses of the surrogate components and their identities (comp_ID)
  | SystemCompProp_1261_Medoid_08x04.txt | lists of the determined pure-component properties of the surrogate components; e.g. elemental O:C ratio, H:C ratio, mean carbon oxidation state, vapour pressure at targeted temperature, activity coefficient ratio, molar mass and gas-phase saturation concentration

+> [!NOTE]
- Aside from providing information about the selected surrogate components (and, in case of 1260, the full system), these three files are used in the `CustomizedPlots_Dislin` program to generate plots of the 2D space and related component distributions.
+> Aside from providing information about the selected surrogate components (and, in case of 1260, the full system), these three files are used in the `CustomizedPlots_Dislin` program to generate plots of the 2D space and related component distributions.